dlepex/typeinst/README.md

 #### Empty singleton generic types

 ESGT are declared as empty structs and serve as dummy receivers for their methods, and thus they can be used for generic function imitation.
-(Typeinst is type-based and it is impossible to create generic functions directly)
+Typeinst is type-based and it is impossible to create generic functions directly.

 Here is an example:
 ```go
 type E interface{} // E is a type var